Picture of Dr. Abimbola Oshin

 How should I care for my dog post-surgery?

-Proper post-surgical care for your dog involves administering prescribed medications, limiting their activity, using an e-collar, and monitoring the surgical site for any signs of infection.
+Proper post-surgical care for your dog includes administering prescribed medications, limiting activity, using an e-collar, and monitoring the surgical site for signs of infection.
 This approach will help ensure a smooth recovery.

 How much does episioplasty cost?

-The expense associated with an episioplasty might fluctuate considerably based on the veterinarian performing the procedure and their geographical location.
+The cost of an episioplasty can vary significantly depending on the veterinarian performing the procedure and their location.
 The overall cost of the procedure includes charges for surgery, anesthesia, medications, and subsequent follow-up appointments.

 You should contact your nearby veterinary practice to obtain a comprehensive quote tailored to your needs.